-We are a group of interdisciplinary scholars (faculty, postdoctoral fellows, graduates, and undergraduate students), research assistants and associates, fiscal and grant administrative experts, clinicians and teaching faculty who work together to solve big world problems.
-Although we each have independent areas of interest, we come together under one umbrella, prevention science, to advance research and improve outcomes.
+The Missouri Prevention Science Institute is a group of interdisciplinary scholars (faculty, postdoctoral fellows, graduates and undergraduate students), research assistants and associates, fiscal and grant administrative experts, clinicians and teaching faculty who work together to solve big world problems.
+Although the institute's scholars each have independent areas of interest, they come together under one umbrella — prevention science — to advance research and improve outcomes.
+Facility statement.

 The National Swine Resource and Research Center (NSRRC) was established in 2003 to develop the infrastructure to ensure that biomedical investigators across a variety of disciplines have access to critically needed swine models of human health and disease.
-The NSRRC will also serve as a central resource for reagents, a creation of new genetically modified swine, and information and training related to use of swine models in biomedical research.
+The NSRRC also serves as a central resource for reagents, the creation of new genetically modified swine, and information and training related to the use of swine models in biomedical research.
+Facility statement.

-NextGen Precision Health unites the University of Missouri System's four public research universities, University of Missouri Health Care, MU Extension and private partners toward a single goal: precision health solutions for society's toughest diseases.
+Directed by W. David Arnold, MD, the NextGen Precision Health initiative unites the University of Missouri System's four public research universities, University of Missouri Health Care, MU Extension and private partners toward a single goal: precision health solutions for society's toughest diseases.

 The primary function of the RRRC is to supply biomedical investigators with the rat models, embryonic stem cells, related reagents, protocols and specialized services they require for their research.
 The RRRC provides a unique repository service to the biomedical community by importing, storing and distributing a vast number of rat strains; as well as performing research that improves the function of the Resource Center.
 In addition to repository, cryostorage and distribution functions, the RRRC can facilitate acquisition of rat strains from other international repositories as well as provide specialized services, consultation and technical training to investigators using rat models.
 Facility statement.